chunithmsg/chunithmsg/src/app/rules/rules.md

 We will be sending out a schedule closer to the Finals date.
 However, you are highly recommended to stay in the Arcade for the duration of the Tournament.

-### How will the brackets be determined?
+### How will the teams be determined?

-The organiser will be drawing lots for the unseeded players beforehand.
-The procedures will be done live and in view of an audience.
+The Top 6 players in the Qualifiers will be designated as Team Captains.
+After the Score Attack Round concludes, the remaining 12 players will then be drafted by the Team Captains.
+Please refer to the Team Matches section for more details.

 ### Are there any registration fees for the tourney?

-No, there are not.
+Yes, there is a **$10 entry fee** for the Qualifiers.

 ### What is the Song Pool?

-We will cut off the Song Pool at Armageddon, which is the 13 April 2023 update.
+We will cut off the Song Pool at SUN Ep.
+V (夢と幻想の終点にて, Superbia, 空間創造理論, βlαnoir), which is the 21 December 2023 update.
 All games will use Master Ticket unless an Ultima is chosen, in which case an Ultima Ticket will be required.

 ### Is there any particular character skill needed for the Tournament?